-Yes, WLP attorneys can help you navigate the judicial bypass process and may be able to represent you to obtain permission from a judge so that you can make your own decision about whether to have an abortion.
+Yes, WLP attorneys can help you navigate the judicial bypass process and may be able to represent you in the judicial bypass hearing so that you can make your own decision about whether to have an abortion.

-If you do not have a lawyer, please immediately contact the Women's Law Project at 412-281-2892.
+If you do not have a lawyer, please contact the Women's Law Project at 412-281-2892.